 The course is taught entirely online.
 Students are responsible for making sure that they are spending their time wisely.
 All lectures are posted on Blackboard.
 At the end of each week, students will take an examination over the material for the week through Blackboard.
 The exam structure is explained below.

 REQUIRED TEXT

-There isn't one...
+Save your money...there isn't one...the lectures are long enough.

 EXAMINATIONS